 All applicants for admission and residents in occupancy who wish to own a pet must complete a registration form prior to bringing a dog or cat on the premises.
 Registration for ownership of birds or fish is not required.
-If the pet remains in occupancy, the registration must be updated annually.
-After initial registration, annual re-examination will include pet certification.
+If the pet remains in occupancy, the registration must be updated annually as a part of the re-certification process.
 The registration must include:

 - 1. A certificate, signed by a state licensed veterinarian or local authority empowered to inoculate animals, stating that the pet has received all inoculations required by applicable State and Local laws; - 2.
-Information sufficient to identify the pet and to demonstrate that it is a common household pet; and

-- 3. The name, address, and phone number of one or more responsible parties who will care for the pet if the owner dies, becomes incapacitated, or is otherwise unable to care for the pet; and - 4.
+Information sufficient to identify the pet and to demonstrate that it is a common household pet; and - 3.
+The name, address, and phone number of one or more responsible parties who will care for the pet if the owner dies, becomes incapacitated, or is otherwise unable to care for the pet; and - 4.
 Proof that a dog or cat has been spayed or neutered; and - 5.
 Proof that a flea control program is being maintained.